 Going Commando: Bart is "going commando" when he and Lisa get trapped in the airforce base.

 Bart: Ahhh!
 Free and easy, Lis'!
 There's nothing like an unfurnished basement for pure comfort.

-- One of the scenes shows Maggie picking flowers in a field, with the camera zooming into her eye is a parody of the infamous and controversial Daisy ad used by Lyndon B. Johnson in the 1964 United States presidential election.
+One of the scenes shows Maggie picking flowers in a field, with the camera zooming into her eye is a homage of the infamous and controversial Daisy ad used by Lyndon B. Johnson in the 1964 United States presidential election.